-More often than not we find ourselves in a situation when we wish to have a few pages in an MS-Word document in landscape format.
-Big tables, graphs and images sometimes don’t fit into the portrait layout –but when we try to change the layout to landscape, MS-Word applies changes to the the entire document.
-Here is the solution to this problem:
+The default orientation of a document is portrait.
+But more often than not we find ourselves in a situation when we wish to have a few pages in landscape format while keeping rest of the pages in portrait format.
+Wide tables, graphs and images sometimes don't fit into the portrait layout –but when we try to change the page layout to landscape, MS-Word applies changes to the the entire document.

 - Place the cursor at the beginning of the page which you want to convert into landscape layout

-- Go to Page Layout menu > Go to “Breaks” menu (marker 1 in above image)
+- Go to Page Layout menu > Go to “Breaks” menu (marker 1 in the above image)

 - Select “Next Page”